So, you want to age your own whiskey, huh? No matter if you made it yourself (having

 How to Age Your Own Whiskey

 With small-scale distillers, there are two common ways of barrel aging spirits; in a small (usually 2-20 liter) barrel, or, with toasted oak chips.
 Oak chips are by far the easiest and least expensive method.
 All you need to do is simply add some toasted oak chips to a jar of spirits (i find that 40 grams per quart sized mason jar is just about right) and let it sit until it tastes the way you want it to.
 There are two downsides to this method.
 The first is that you don’t get the same spectrum of flavors because all of the chips are toasted at the same temperature instead of getting the heat differential as described above.
 The second is that none of the unwanted compounds get removed.
 You can remove some of the volatile compounds by opening the lid every day and circulating some fresh air into the jar, but this won’t come close to the job the barrel does.
 On the other hand, using a barrel is sure to give you great results, but it will cost you a little bit more.
 You get what you pay for, right?
 And my whiskey ain’t going in nothing but the best!
-We will be writing a whole different post on how to barrel age your whiskey, but we will be sure to link to it from here once we write it.
+Check out this post about oak barrel aging and the benefits of charred oak barrels.

 How long does it take to make whiskey?